clickbg/vrops-public-health-dashboard/README.md

 Example: vi /usr/local/sbin/vropsphd/vropsphd.sh

 10. First time run
-On first run the script will create directory structure and config files
+On first run the script will create directory structure and JSON config files
-Its advisable not to delete anything outside of /usr/local/sbin/vropsphd/vropsphd.sh/tmp/
+Please do not delete anything outside of /usr/local/sbin/vropsphd/vropsphd.sh/tmp/
+If you do you will end up with duplicate objects and alerts in Cachet
 Example: su vropsphd -c /usr/local/sbin/vropsphd/vropsphd.sh

 11. Schedule cron job
 Usually you will want the script to keep Cachet updated so its good idea to schedule a cron job
-Recommended is to run the job every two vROPs cycles - 10 minutes, but you can choose other interval.
+My recommendation is to run the job every two vROPs collection cycles or 10 minutes, but you are free to choose other interval.
-Since vROPs refreshes the data every 5 minutes running the script in lower interval than that would not make sense.
+Since vROPs refreshes the data every 5 minutes running the script in lower interval than that would not any make sense.
 Example:
 touch /var/log/vropsphd.log && chown vropsphd:vropsphd /var/log/vropsphd.log && chmod 600 /var/log/vropsphd.log
 crontab -u vropsphd -e